Logistics consulting

 • Alternative plans

-Essentially: All planning and legal aspects are named, classified and evaluated holistically within the scope of logistics consulting.
-This often goes hand in hand with a provider comparison.
+Essentially: All planning and legal aspects are named, classified and evaluated holistically as part of logistics consulting.
+This often goes hand in hand with a comparison of providers.

 Before going into regular operation, various scenarios have to be run through and analyzed.
-This helps avoid costly service interruptions or other restrictions at a later date.
-All subsections of a logistics system, consisting of hardware and software, are subjected to a kind of "stress test" here.
+This avoids expensive interruptions to operations or other restrictions at a later date.
+All sub-areas of a logistics system, consisting of hardware and software, are subjected to a kind of "stress test".

 The following questions are the focus here: